mkierzenka/SWDevProj/README.md

 # SWDevProj

-###Memory/Ownership Notes
+### Memory/Ownership Notes
-Array, Map, Queue all steal ownership of what's passed into them
+* Array, Map, Queue all steal ownership of what's passed into them
+* Test files without memory leaks: array, queue, map, message, cache, block, serial, general
+* Tests with memory leaks/unchecked
+  * Distributed array (test not developed)
+  * Trivial
+  * Demo
+  * Sorer (test not working yet)

-###ReceiverThread Info
+### ReceiverThread Info
 Receives WaitAndGet message it can't currently respond to -> add to MessageQueue msgsInProg_ Think of this queue as "linking" to KVStore's receivedMsgs_ (they are the same object for a KVStore-ReceiverThread pair) The field receivedMsgs_ is how ReceiverThread sends info to KVStore